magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

 Fastly implements the managed web application firewall for {{ site.data.var.ece }} using the Fastly CDN service.
 You do not have to install or maintain any hardware or software.
 Before you can use the WAF, you must set up your Fastly service and configure Origin shielding so that all external traffic routes through the Fastly service.
 See [Set up Fastly]({{ page.baseurl }}/cloud/cdn/configure-fastly.html).

 For new {{ site.data.var.ece }} accounts, your Magento technical account manager works with you during the onboarding and launch process to plan and schedule WAF enablement.
 For existing {{ site.data.var.ece }} projects, contact your account manager or CSM for help enabling the WAF.
+See [Managed Cloud WAF FAQ](https://support.magento.com/hc/en-us/articles/360016353452--Web-Application-Firewall-WAF-powered-by-Fastly-the-FAQ).

 ### Troubleshooting blocked requests